-Over the past 6 years, the demand for cement has grown by 75%, which equates to an estimated compounded growth of 10% per year.
-However, during the past year, growths in demand for cement products decreased by 7.5%, partly due to the impact of the global economic crisis.
+During 2010, growths in demand for cement products decreased by 7.8%, partly due to the impact of the global economic crisis.
 In spite of the drop in demand, the local cement industry has been relatively buoyant, partly due to government infrastructure expenditure for the 2010 FIFA World Cup.
-Additional infrastructure development is also set to take place beyond 2010, and includes low cost housing projects and transport and harbour improvements.
+Additional infrastructure development is also set to take place beyond 2010, and includes low cost housing projects, and transport and harbour improvements.
 These projects are expected to stimulate local demand for cement products in South Africa.